TyberiusPrime/anysnake2/README.md

 requirements.txt/setup.cfg of the package and add it's requirements to the python packages to resolve & install.

+# Jupyter

+We'er using [jupyterWith](https://github.com/tweag/jupyterWith) to generate reproducible notebook environments.
+It's not perfect, it currently only wraps jupyter-lab (not jupyter notebook, see [this PR](https://github.com/tweag/jupyterWith/pull/142), and extensions are not yet nixified (because apperantly jupyter insists on writing into it's extension directory to enable/disable extensions, I tell you it's package managers all the way down that are composing the black matter of this universe...).

+Anyway, you can enable it by adding an (empty) ```[jupyterwith]``` section in your anysnake2.toml.

 # Rebuilding

 Rebuilding happens automatically whenever